-Source: Authors’ own analysis of the European Social Survey Round 11
+Source: Authors’ own analysis of the European Social Survey Round 11.

 2.2 Female and lower SES respondents are more supportive of redistribution

-Despite the profusion of studies on the relationship between gender and welfare policies, there is a gap in understanding the gender dimension of beliefs and perceptions in relation to these policies (Garritzmann and Schwander 2021).
-Considering the marked gender differences in access to the labour market and levels of pay in Ireland (Hingre et al. 2024), it is plausible to also expect differences in demands for income redistribution.
+Despite the profusion of studies on the relationship between gender and welfare policies, there is a gap in understanding the gender dimension of beliefs and perceptions in relation to these policies (Garritzmann and Schwander, 2021).
+Considering the marked gender differences in access to the labour market and levels of pay in Ireland (Hingre et al., 2024), it is plausible to also expect differences in demands for income redistribution.

 On average, there is no statistically significant differences for male and female individuals in the latest rounds of both surveys.
 The ESS question on the government role has the same proportion of agreement for male and female respondents (76%).
 Similarly, the voter study identified similar mean values for wealth redistribution across male (5.4) and female (5.2) participants.